Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Introduction

-where $V$ is a vector space over $\Q$ and $\rho(t_k)=-Id$ for $k=1,\ldots, l$, then $S\mathbf{H}(X_{\Lambda})\neq0$. \end{theorem} An important theme in symplectic and contact topology is understanding flexibility phenomena which refers to when an object or situation is governed only by homotopy data.
+An important theme in symplectic and contact topology is understanding flexibility phenomena which refers to when an object or situation is governed only by homotopy data.
 Flexible Weinstein manifolds abide by an $h$-principle~\cite{Cieliebak_eliashberg} and it is often difficult to determine whether a Weinstein manifold is flexible or not.
-Since a flexible Weinstein manifold has vanishing symplectic homology, Theorem~\ref{thm:criterion} also gives a criterion for when a Weinstein manifold is not flexible.
+Since a flexible Weinstein manifold has vanishing symplectic homology~\cite{Kai}, Theorem~\ref{thm:criterion} also gives a criterion for when a Weinstein manifold is not flexible.